AnaLauGiambelluca/Harvesting/README.md

 4- [Obtain the threshold](Code/Obtein_the_Threshold.py)
 5- [Classification and export](Code/Classification_and_export.py)

-Also in the folder Auxiliary Code you could find the code implemented to use the magnitude variable

 The result that were analysed in this article is upload in the folder CSV_Results